dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/30
+Sometimes, I use GitHub to look at projects that I have locally.
+Opening an editor/IDE feels too slow, e.g., IntelliJ indexing/downloading everything (ahem, Gradle) even though I only need two files to look at.
+This is a shame.
+I guess I'll set up Zed on the command line for now.

 #### 2024/12/28
 The flip side of object initialisation side effects is the clean-up on graceful shutdown or when object graph initialisation fails halfway through.
 Somehow, this and related topics of object ownership and lifetime are not that big on the JVM 🤔